saschaschramm/chatgpt-eval-plugin/README.md

 # ChatGPT Eval Plugin
-This is a very simple example of a plugin for ChatGPT.
+This is a very simple example a ChatGPT plugin.
 The plugin passes a string to the Python `eval` built-in.

 ## Plugin
 ### Install